tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 The implementation that I have used is the one supplied by [Apache Commons](http://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/language/Soundex.html)

-Re-using well tested,  common implementations which perform some tranformation on scalar types is a very good case for writing a UDF.
+Re-using well tested, common implementations which perform some transformation on scalar types is an approach which fits the UDF pattern very well.

 Our function simply wraps the soundex method in the Commons class.
 We receive some text and return the soundex code: